 When recovering from an alcohol or substance use disorder, there are many factors that can contribute to relapse.
 Learning to avoid or adapt to these factors is key to your recovery.
 Below, you will learn about the stresses that can lead to relapse and how to avoid, prevent, and otherwise deal with them.
-But remember you do not have to do so alone.

 What Is Stress?

 The National Institute of Health (NIH) defines stress as both a physical and emotional response, and it can manifest in many different ways.
 Stress can result from many different things, but one of the main factors can be if major changes have occurred in your life.
 For those who are recovering from a substance use disorder, they are leaning to adapt to a new way of life without the comforts of their drink or drug they used to self-medicate.
 Addictions can often cause great turbulence and disruption for both the person afflicted as well as everyone around them, so there is a lot of work to do and things to sort out.
 This alone can be overwhelming, which is why it’s best to take it in pieces, or in the case of the 12 Steps, step by step.
 This makes the process more digestible and easy to navigate.
 Not only is the person trying to organize their life, but they are also dealing with the raw and new emotions exposed once you take the substances away.

 Another thing to keep in mind is that that stress is a normal feeling.
 Our abilities to deal with the stresses of life, both big and small, are called coping mechanisms, and in early recovery we must learn to do that in a way that doesn’t muffle our emotions or let us mentally withdraw.
 For someone in recovery, it is vital to develop, maintain, and nurture these healthy coping mechanisms to have a good system in place.
 This is critical when dealing with the anxiety often encountered in the beginning.
 By doing so, the temptation to cope with substances becomes less and less present in our mind until we come to understand that it is not an option for us anymore.